glpetrikov/FrameLog-rs/Readme.md

 # FrameLog-rs

+⚠️ **Version 0.1.0** - Early development, API may change

-FrameLog is a lightweight library for outputting logs to the console and file, version on Rust
+FrameLog is a lightweight library for outputting logs to the console, version on Rust

 ## Version 0.1.0 alpha